Generators and Bases for Monadic Closures: Related Work

+\begin{restatable}{proposition}{finitarymonadlemma} Let $\mathscr{C}$ be a lfp category in which strong epimorphisms split and $T$ a finitary monad on $\mathscr{C}$ preserving epimorphisms.
+Then an algebra $\mathbb{X}$ over $T$ is a finitely generated object of $\EM$ iff it is generated by a finitely presentable object $Y$ in $\mathscr{C}$ in the sense of \Cref{generatordefinition}. \end{restatable}

-\section{Related work}
+\section{Related Work}

-One of the main motivations for the present paper has been our broad interest in active learning algorithms for state-based models \cite{angluin1987learning}, in particular automata for NetKAT \cite{anderson2014netkat}, a formal system for the verification of networks based on Kleene Algebra with Tests \cite{kozen1996kleene}.
-One of the main challenges in learning non-deterministic models such as NetKAT automata is the common lack of a unique minimal acceptor for a given language \cite{denis2002residual}.
+A central motivation for this paper has been our broad interest in active learning algorithms for state-based models \cite{angluin1987learning}.
+One of the challenges in learning non-deterministic models is the common lack of a unique minimal acceptor for a given language \cite{denis2001residual}.
 The problem has been independently approached for different variants of non-determinism, often with the common idea of finding a subclass admitting a unique representative \cite{esposito2002learning, berndt2017learning}.
-A more general and unifying perspective has been given in \cite{van2017learning} by van Heerdt, see also \cite{van2016master, van2020phd}.
+Unifying perspectives were given by van Heerdt \cite{van2020learning, van2016master, van2020phd} and Myers et al. \cite{MyersAMU15}.
 One of the central notions in the work of van Heerdt is the concept of a scoop, originally introduced by Arbib and Manes \cite{arbib1975fuzzy}.

-In the present paper the notion coincides with what we call a generator in \Cref{generatordefinition}.
-Scoops have primarily been used as a tool for constructing minimal realisations of automata, similarly to \Cref{forgenerator-isharp-is-bialgebra-hom}.
-Strengthening the definition of Arbib and Manes to the notion of a basis in \Cref{basisdefinition} allows us to further extend such automata-theoretical results, e.g. \Cref{forbasis-bialgebra-areisomorphic}, but also uncovers ramifications with universal algebra, leading for instance to a representation theory of algebra homomorphisms in the same framework.
+In \cite{zetzsche2021} we have presented a categorical framework that recovers minimal non-deterministic representatives in two steps.
+The framework is based on ideas closely related to the ones in \cite{MyersAMU15}, adopts scoops under the name generators, and strengthens the former to the notion of a basis.
+In a first step, it constructs a minimal bialgebra by closing a minimal coalgebra with additional algebraic structure over a monad.
+In a second step, it identifies generators for the algebraic part of the bialgebra, to derive an equivalent coalgebra with side effects in a monad.
+In this paper, we generalise the first step as application of a monad on an appropriate category of subobjects with respect to a $(\mathscr{E}, \mathscr{M})$-factorisation system, and explore the second step by further developing the abstract theory of generators and bases.

+Categorical factorisation systems are well-established \cite{bousfield1977constructions,riehl2008factorization,maclane1950duality}.
+Among others, they have been used for a general view on the minimisation and determinisation of state-based systems \cite{adamek2009abstract, adamek2012coalgebraic, wissmann2022minimality}.
+In \Cref{closure_sec} we use the formalism of \cite{adamek2009abstract}.
+In \Cref{factorisationsystemalgebra} we have shown that under certain assumptions factorisation systems can be lifted to the categories of algebras and coalgebras.
+We later realised that the constructions had recently been published in \cite{wissmann2022minimality}.